7 Ideas to Increase Employee Retention for SME's

 You can do all the right things outlined above, but some employees will still leave.
 Sometimes the reason could be outside the business's control - such as relocation, health or career change reasons.

-Regardless, having a formal exit interview with every employee who resigns will provide invaluable insights into how managers can improve retention rates.
+A formal exit interview with every employee who resigns will provide invaluable insights into how managers can improve retention rates.

 For more helpful reading, check out this post here by inc.com.